stephenlb/quantum-ml/readme.md

 # Quantum Machine Learning vs Classical Machine Learning

 Quantum Machine Learning is claimed to be better.
-Faster deep learning training on smaller data sets.
+Faster deep learning training.
-Improved accuracy as well.
+Higher accuracy on smaller data sets.

 > Goal: Build a QSVM (Quantum Support Vector Machine) where D-Wave QPU provides
 > weights to be used in classical SVM prediction models.
-> Improvements should be, speedup and higher accuracy.
+> Improvements we want include: speedup and higher accuracy.

-## Results are Promising
+## Quantum Results are Promising

 Quantum ML converges more quickly than classical.
 With fewer training cycles, this can be considered a speedup.